firstruner/Framework_PHP_PartialsClass/README.md

 ⚓ GetLog method :\
 >ℹ️ This method return string array about log events\
+>🔔 Only available from static class - work also when FluentClass is consume

 ## Possible exceptions
 ⚠️ Name is allready in use\